Medicare Advantage Plans in New York

-This seven-month period occurs when you first become eligible for Medicare.
-If you’re eligible based on your age, it starts three months before the month you turn 65 and ends three months after your birthday month.
+The Initial Enrollment Period (IEP) is a seven-month period that occurs when you first become eligible for Medicare.
+If you’re eligible based on your age, it starts three months before the month you turn age 65 and ends three months after your birthday month.
 If you’re eligible because of a disability, the seven-month period starts three months before your 25th month of receiving SSDI benefits.

 Medicare Open Enrollment

-Also known as the annual election period or the annual enrollment period, Medicare open enrollment takes place between October 15 and December 7 every year.
-At this time, people with Original Medicare can switch to a Medicare Advantage plan.
+Also known as the annual election period or the Annual Enrollment Period (AEP), Medicare open enrollment takes place between October 15 and December 7 every year.
+At this time, people with Original Medicare can switch to a Medicare Advantage Plan.
 Any changes you make during this period will take effect on January 1.

 Medicare Advantage Open Enrollment Period

-The Medicare Advantage open enrollment period takes place between January 1 and March 31.
-At this time, people who already have Medicare Advantage can switch to another Medicare Advantage plan.
+The Medicare Advantage Open Enrollment Period (OEP) takes place between January 1 and March 31.
+At this time, people who already have Medicare Advantage can switch to another Medicare Advantage Plan.
 If you have Original Medicare, you can’t switch to Medicare Advantage during this period.

 General Enrollment Period

-If you didn’t get Medicare when you first became eligible for coverage, you can enroll during the general enrollment period.
+If you didn’t get Medicare when you first became eligible for coverage, you can enroll during the General Enrollment Period (GEP).
 This annual period runs from January 1 to March 31.
-If you get Medicare during the general enrollment period, you may qualify for a special enrollment period for Medicare Advantage.
-The special enrollment period starts April 1 and ends June 30.
+If you get Medicare during the general enrollment period, you may qualify for a Special Enrollment Period (SEP) for Medicare Advantage.
+The SEP starts April 1 and ends June 30.

 Prescription drug coverage, known as Medicare Part D, is an optional Medicare benefit.
-If you don’t want or need drug coverage, you can join a Medicare Advantage plan that doesn’t include this benefit, though many Medicare Advantage plans offer prescription drug coverage.
+If you don’t want or need drug coverage, you can join a Medicare Advantage Plan that doesn’t include this benefit, although many Medicare Advantage Plans offer prescription drug coverage.

 Plans that include Part D provide a list of covered drugs, known as the formulary.
 Insurers can choose which drugs to add to the formulary, but in each commonly prescribed category, they have to include at least two drug options.

 Separate Part D plans are available for people with Original Medicare.
 People with Medicare Advantage usually can’t buy these standalone plans.
-There are some exceptions, such as if you’re enrolled in a Medicare Advantage Private Fee-For-Service plan.
+There are some exceptions, such as if you’re enrolled in a Medicare Advantage PFFS plan.